-FAQ: What Is Torticollis in Babies?
+FAQ: What Is Torticollis in Infants?

 Some babies are born with or develop a head tilt soon after birth.
 This is known as torticollis.
 If your baby is diagnosed with this condition, know that it’s generally not permanent and can be remedied with the right treatment.
 Although your baby most likely doesn’t feel pain, this temporary condition does need treatment to fully go away.
 Find out what infant torticollis is, what causes it, the signs and symptoms to look out for, and what type of treatment your healthcare provider may recommend if your baby has torticollis.